archbardinexile/BGCL/DM-notes.md

 - **Fire Breath.** The dragon head exhales fire in a 60-foot line that is 5 feet wide.
 Each creature in that line must make a DC 18 Dexterity saving throw, taking **13d6** fire damage on a failed save, or half as much damage on a successful one.
 - **Multiple Heads.** Whenever the Chimera takes 40 or more damage in a single turn, one of its heads dies.
 If all its heads die, the Chimera dies.
 Heads do not regrow.

 When coupled with Arti's heart, the fibres in Arti's chest will grow into muscles, granting him healing abilities.
+Arti's mask falls away and he begins to glow.
 Arti may choose his appearance.

 Whoever activates the pillar is granted a vision of a younger Ten painting a picture of the Miasma.
 Bahamut, Chauntea and Lathander watch over them.
 Ten appears to join them in activating the pillar.